anshita-24/ShopLens/README.md

 # 🛍️ ShopLens – Your Visual AI Shopping Assistant ;)

-**ShopLens** helps users find visually similar products on **Walmart** by simply uploading or clicking a picture of an item they don’t know the name of.
+**ShopLens** helps users find visually similar products on **Walmart** by simply uploading or clicking a picture of an item they don’t know the name of or want to shop an exactly similar item.
 Whether it’s a piece of furniture, an electronic gadget, a kitchen tool, or a fashion item — ShopLens uses image-based search powered by machine learning to connect users with lookalike products directly from Walmart.

 ---

+## ⚙️ Features

+- 🧠 AI/ML powered product similarity detection
+- 🔍 Visual search for any item — not just fashion
+- 🔗 Live redirection to Walmart product links
+- 🌐 Built with modern web tools (Vite + React + Tailwind)
+- 💡 Scalable, modular project structure
+- 🎯 Ideal for visually-driven shopping experiences

+---
 ## 📸 How It Works – Visual Product Search

 ### Step 1: Upload or Click a Picture
-> *"I found this cool product, but I don’t know what it's called!"*
+> *"I found this cool product and want to buy similar items !"*
 📷 Upload or click a picture of any unknown item directly in the app.

 🖼️ `...space for image/screenshot of our prototype interface...`